tcassar/settle/write_up/Design.md

 To create digital signatures, the process is similar.
 First, a hash of the message is generated.
 This is done by the `Hasher` object above.
 Then, equation $(2)$ is used, with $c$ representing the hash of the message in integer form, as opposed to the ciphertext.
 Similarly, $p$ now represents the digital signature instead of the plaintext.
 The signature is then appended to the message.

 To verify the digital signature, equation $(1)$ is used.
 If the signature is valid, the output of this equation should be the hash of the message.
 Thus, one hashes the messages and compares it to the outcome of equation $(1)$.
 If the two match, then the signature is valid.
-However if they don't match, either the message has been tampered with or the signature has been tampered with.
+However, if they don't match, either the message has been tampered with or the signature has been tampered with.

 Thus, it is possible to ensure validity, and verify the origin, of messages.